qwertpas/onboarding22/README.md

 * install git
 * git clone this repo
 * open this repo folder in VScode
-* Create a virtual environment and install modules.
-Run in terminal:
-  * `python3 -m venv .venv`
+* Create a virtual environment by running in terminal: `python3 -m venv .venv`
+  * should create a folder named ".venv"
-  * `pip3 install -r requirements.txt`
+* Restart terminal and run `pip3 install -r requirements.txt`
+  * after restarting the terminal, there should be "(.venv)" before any commands
+  * will install modules like numpy, scipy, matplotlib
 * see if it works